Kneecap recap: Who are the west Belfast Irish language rap trio and why are they considered controversial?

 - "Gaeilge for Prods.
 Here’s a few sentences for you to use in July.
 ‘Bhe me as mo cheann ar snaois bhan ag an tine chanamha’ – ‘I was off my head on cocaine at the bonfire… I was as lit as a bonfire...
 I fell off the bonfire’” (September 23, 2023, the year after 37-year-old father-of-two John Steele fell off a bonfire in Larne and died)

-- “We only need to be lucky once ” (January 22, 2024.
+- “We only need to be lucky once (winking face)” (January 22, 2024.
 This is a reference to the statement the IRA issued in the wake of the Brighton bombing which killed five people; Kneecap’s tweet was a response to negative coverage in the Mail Online)

 In total the IRA killed well over 1,700 people (with the biggest single group of victims being civilians), making it by far the bloodiest participant in the Troubles.
 More details here: